PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 If you examine this PBIX project more closely, you can see the first three columns in the translation grid contain read-only columns used to identity each metadata translation.
+Each metadata translation has a parent which is a dataset object such as a table, column or measure.
-The fourth column display the translation for the dataset’s default language which in this case is English \[en-US\].
+Each translation is based on a property such as **Caption**.
+The fourth column displays the translation for the dataset’s default language which in this case is English **\[en-US\]**.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image17.png"